Most of us just have a traditional shed that keeps the contents dry and out of the way, but is it really that secure?

 Lifetime sheds offer a range of adequately secure plastic sheds, with many sizes available all with easy access double door entrance.

-While both Trimetals, Asgard and Biohort are the top contenders when it comes to secure metal sheds.
+While both Trimetals, Asgard sheds and Biohort sheds are the top contenders when it comes to being secure.
 Each has their own variety of styles, sizes and designs to choose from as well as an array of optional accessories.

 If you are the victim of theft, home contents insurance will normally cover any theft from a shed but may have a maximum payout, or a single article limit if not individually declared, so it's worth checking the small print and ensuring your insurance is adequate.